CapObvios/EasyPaint/Readme.md

 # Computer graphics seminar

-Hereby you can see a school project evolving through the computer graphics classes.
+Hereby you can see the first computer graphics school project.
+This is a smal utility program where you can draw simple shapes.
+Program made by Sergey Pavlov.

 ## Seminar 1
 Simple line, circle and ellipse building.
 Color picker and clearing the screen included.